Metro Silicon Valley

+and a gun permit scandal that led to the removal of Santa Clara County sheriff Laurie Smith.

 Entertainment and investigative journalism

 Metro is largely read for its coverage of the San Jose region's culture and entertainment scene.
 It publishes an exhaustive arts section, which includes calendar listings, music reviews, critical coverage of the performing and visual arts, as well as movie reviews and information.
-The newspaper has employed well-regarded film critic Richard von Busack since 1985.
-Steve Palopoli edited the publication from March 2005 until December 2008 and currently edits Good Times.
+The newspaper employed well-regarded film critic Richard von Busack from 1985 until the pandemic.
+Steve Palopoli edited the publication from March 2005 until December 2008.

 In 1986, Metro published the last interview with Don Hoefler, the man credited with naming Silicon Valley.
 Metro has scooped the daily press on a number of major stories, including the office romance of San Jose Mayor Ron Gonzales in 2000 and the Santa Clara County Grand Jury's plans to indict Gonzales in June 2006.

-In 1996, Metro's “Public Eye” column scooped Apple's December 20 announcement of a deal between Steve Jobs’ NeXT Inc. and Apple Inc. that led to Jobs’ return to Apple.
+In 1996, Metro's "Public Eye" column scooped Apple's December 20 announcement of a deal between Steve Jobs' NeXT Inc. and Apple Inc. that led to Jobs' return to Apple.

-In 2007, Metro and its sister publication North Bay Bohemian prompted Sen. Dianne Feinstein’s resignation from the U.S. Senate's Military Construction Appropriations subcommittee after the two papers published an exposé by Peter Byrne documenting Feinstein's conflicts of interest related to husband Richard C. Blum's ownership interest in two major defense contractors, firms that received billions of dollars in contracts for military construction projects that were approved during Feinstein's tenure on the subcommittee.
+In 2007, Metro and its sister publication North Bay Bohemian prompted Sen. Dianne Feinstein's resignation from the U.S. Senate's Military Construction Appropriations subcommittee after the two papers published an exposé by Peter Byrne documenting Feinstein's conflicts of interest related to husband Richard C. Blum's ownership interest in two major defense contractors, firms that received billions of dollars in contracts for military construction projects that were approved during Feinstein's tenure on the subcommittee.